AllenNeuralDynamics/aind-session/README.md

 [![GitHub issues](https://img.shields.io/github/issues/AllenNeuralDynamics/aind-session?logo=github)](https://github.com/AllenNeuralDynamics/aind-session/issues)

 # Overview
 This package is meant to provide easy access to session information needed for common tasks, in CodeOcean and beyond.
+It joins the CodeOcean API (metadata about data assets, capsules, pipelines) with DocDB (metadata about session, subject, rig) and provides data at the level of a single experiment session, or a single subject (with zero or more sessions).

 - when interacting with the CodeOcean API, it uses and returns objects from the [official Python library](https://github.com/codeocean/codeocean-sdk-python) - we will avoid duplicating functionality provided by that package, except to make convenience functions with assumptions baked-in (for example, getting a client with environment variables and a default domain; finding all the assets for a particular session)
 - the core `Session` class should have a minimal set of methods and attributes that are common to sessions from all platforms - it should be fast to initialize and not do unnecessary work